Drinking water advisory (DWA)

 - Conditions exists that cannot be corrected by boiling or disinfecting the water.

 The extent of restriction on water use depends on the situation and the reason for issuing the advisory.
-Always follow the Health Unit’s recommendations on water use.
+Always follow Public Health’s recommendations on water use.

 What is the difference between a boil water advisory and a drinking water advisory?